Italy approves GSK-Vir antibody to treat COVID-19

 Antibody treatments are designed to decrease the severity of COVID-19 among patients diagnosed with the infection.

-Rome has approved monoclonal antibody therapies from Eli Lilly (LLY.N) and Regeneron Pharmaceuticals (REGN.O).
+Rome has approved monoclonal antibody therapies from Eli Lilly and Regeneron Pharmaceuticals.

 It is up to individual member states to decide whether to use it.